Additional Resource Links:

 Symbol Set Assignment

-The set must visually relate to, or integrate with, a specific typeface in its form and overall look.
+The symbol set must visually relate to, or integrate with, a specific typeface in its form and overall look.

 The symbol set must have a consistent “voice” or stylistic look across the entire group.